xyphro/Sigrok-I3C-decoder/README.md

 When that step is done I'll officially inform sigrok team too about this analyzer.

 # Other I3C projects for your reference
-## Look for an I3C analyzer plugin for Saleae Logic?
+## Looking for an I3C analyzer plugin for Saleae Logic?

 Have a look at my I3C daughter project, which is a Saleae Logic Analyzer plugin to decode I3C OD, I3C SDR and I3C HDR-DDR transfers:
 <a href="https://github.com/xyphro/XyphroLabs-I3C-Saleae-Protocol-Analyzer" target="_blank">https://github.com/xyphro/XyphroLabs-I3C-Saleae-Protocol-Analyzer</a>